In year admissions (also known as mid-phase or mid-term admissions)

-If you want to apply for a primary or secondary school place in Newham outside of the usual times when child start a new school you must make an in-year admission application.
-This type application can also be called mid phase or mid term entry.
+If you want to apply for a primary or secondary school place in Newham outside of the usual times when child starts a new school you must make an in-year admission application.

 Parents/carers must apply in-year admission if:

 - Their child has moved to Newham from overseas;

 - Their child is returning to Newham from overseas;